BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/epochs.md

 ## Abstract

-This document specifies the internal `x/epochs` module of the Evmos Hub.
+This document specifies the internal `x/epochs` module of the Butane Hub.

-Often, when working with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk), we would like to run certain pieces of code every so often.
+Often, when working with the [Butane SDK](https://github.com/cosmos/cosmos-sdk), we would like to run certain pieces of code every so often.

 The purpose of the `epochs` module is to allow other modules to maintain